 |Sciences (biological or physical)||X|

 The spectacular Gunnison Valley offers Western students a tight-knit community of passionate mountain dwellers.
-Connected by a free bus to Crested Butte Mountain Resort, just 30 miles away, Mountaineers take advantage of some of Colorado’s best skiing and mountain biking.
-And with more than 50 clubs and organizations on campus, Western is an exciting place to live and learn.
+A free shuttle to the Crested Butte Mountain Resort makes it easy for Mountaineers to take full advantage of Colorado’s best resources for skiing and mountain biking.
+And with more than 50 student-run clubs and organizations on campus, Western is an exciting place to live and learn.

-At Western, students quickly make friends and build communities both within and outside the classroom.
-Whether working at campus radio station KWSB, joining the Peak Productions theater troupe, taking advantage of the university’s vibrant Multicultural Center or adventuring with Wilderness Pursuits, Mountaineers find plenty to make their lives rich and exciting.
+At Western, students quickly make friends and build communities both in and outside the classroom.
+Whether they work at campus radio station KWSB, join the Peak Productions theatre troupe, attend diverse programming at the university’s vibrant Multicultural Center, or adventure with Wilderness Pursuits, Mountaineers find that there’s always something going on in Gunnison.

 CAMPUS HOUSING OPTIONS FOR UNDERGRADUATES